yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

      - Count of user liked and shared
      - Like button and Share button
    - At the bottom, a section for my recommended news will be displayed, showing 3 recommended headline posts based on the user's like.
-   - if user not subscribed or only have expire subscription show only little bit post. and than have path to subscription plan payment
+   - if user not subscribed or only have expire subscription show only little bit post. and than have path to subscription plan
 6. Get Subscription Plan Payment
    - In one transaction, the user can buy subscription for one month or a year to be premium user.
    - Payment will be made via QR generate.
    - If successful, it will redirect to the application and display an invoice and a success dialog.
 The subscription status will be processed.
    - If it fails, it will be redirected to the application and keep on the order/payment page showing a failure to pay dialog.
 The subscription status becomes waiting payment.
 7. My Profile Menu
    - Displays personal information, including name, username, email, phone number, and address.

 ## Technical Requirements